developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 > Note: For methods that support callbacks, the callback function will always be the last parameter of the method.

-The following code snippet uses a function name for the callback instead of an anonymous function
+The following code snippet uses a function name for the callback instead of an anonymous function:

 	:::javascript
 	Barcode.getAllProperties(fnPropertyPerser(params));

 ## Handling Callbacks
 Some methods support a callback for returning information in an unblocking, asynchronous way.
-This is indicated in the documentation by a parameter named `callback`
+This is indicated in the documentation by the `callback` parameter:

 	:::javascript
 	Barcode.take(HASH propertyMap, CallbackHandler callback)

-The callback parameter will either be marked as <span class="label label-info">Optional</span> or <span class="label label-warning">Mandatory</span>.
-Be sure to check the type of object the callback will be returning as well as the list of available callback parameters for each method.
-Typically the callback will return an object with a pre-defined set of objects that can be accessed for information.
+The `callback` parameter will either be marked as &lt;span class="label label-info"&gt;Optional&lt;/span&gt; or &lt;span class="label label-warning"&gt;Mandatory&lt;/span&gt;.
+Be sure to check the type of object the `callback` will be returning as well as the list of available `callback` parameters for each method.
+Typically the `callback` will return an object with a pre-defined set of objects that can be accessed for information.

 ### Callback as anonymous function
 The following code snippet enables the hardware barcode button.
-Upon scanning a barcode the anonymous function will be executed:
+Upon scanning a barcode, the anonymous function will be executed:

 	:::javascript
 	// The documentation will list the callback type as well as callback parameters that are available